toknowjoyman/detour/README.md

-# Detour
-## The map app that gets you out of traffic, onto the quickest scenic route, and back in control of your life.
+## The map app that gets you out of traffic, moving on the quickest scenic route, and back in control of your life.

 Links
 - <a href="https://pitch.detour.fyi" target="_blank" rel="noopener noreferrer">Pitch Deck</a>